Heating and cooling powered by London’s lost rivers

 Reviving London’s waterways to reduce energy usage

-However, a proposal has been put forward by two organisations, 10:10 Climate Action and Scene.
+However, a proposal has been put forward by two organisations, 10:10 Climate Action (now Possible) and Scene.
 In it, they propose a radical idea that could help to slash the carbon emissions associated with heating and cooling requirements in a city of more than 8m inhabitants.

 Heating and cooling is an energy intensive business.
 Most domestic and commercial properties across the UK rely on gas-based central heating and electric-powered air conditioning to help provide comfortable indoor environments.
 These contribute significantly to energy use and, consequently, to greenhouse gas emissions.

 By installing heat pumps at key locations in the network of hidden rivers, low levels of heat could be transferred from underground to the buildings above them, helping to reduce the reliance on gas-powered central heating.

 A similar project is underway in Somerset.
 Bath’s iconic abbey is undergoing renovation, and part of the work involves the installation of a new underfloor heating system using heat pumps, which will use steam from the city’s natural hot springs to sustainably heat the abbey.